mrw1986/fftcg_companion/cline_docs/currentTask.md

 ## Previous Objective (Completed)

-Implement Firebase Authentication in the FFTCG Companion app with automatic anonymous authentication

-## Current Objective

 Implement theme customization in the FFTCG Companion app with support for light/dark modes and custom theme colors

+## Current Objective (Completed)

+Implement collection management feature in the FFTCG Companion app with support for tracking card quantities, conditions, purchase information, and grading

+## New Objective (Completed)

+Enhance the card details page with action buttons and improve the collection management workflow with integrated card search

+## Latest Objective (Completed)

+Improve the Collection UI to match the Cards UI for consistency and enhance the search functionality

-## Authentication Context (Completed)
+## Recent Objective (Completed)

-The app needed user authentication to maintain user settings, collections, decks, and other user-specific data across devices.
-We implemented Firebase Authentication with three authentication methods:

-1. Google Sign-In
-2. Email/Password authentication
-3. Anonymous authentication (automatic)

-This implementation allows users to:

-- Create accounts with email/password or Google Sign-In
-- Use the app anonymously without explicitly choosing to do so (automatic)
-- Upgrade from anonymous to permanent accounts without losing data
-- Manage their account settings
-- Sign in across multiple devices with the same account
+Fix layout issues in the Collection UI by resolving nested scrollable widgets problem

-## Theme Customization Context
+## Theme Customization Context (Completed)

 The app needed a comprehensive theming system to provide a personalized user experience and ensure good readability in both light and dark modes.
 We implemented a theme customization system with the following features: